The movies tab open on the Roku Channel

 Then there are self-emissive OLED displays, where each pixel creates its own light.
 An OLED display can “switch off” individual pixels, providing almost infinite contrast ratios but risk burn-in.
 These different screen types have their benefits and drawbacks.
 Make sure you fully understand how they differ before you make your purchase.

-Best 4K TV Overall: Samsung S95B
+Best 4K TV Overall: LG G3

 Pros